OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '**QUESTIONS ABOUT THE SCOPE OF THIS POLICY**' + '

 ' + '1.
+To whom does the Policy apply?

+    ' + '

+    This Privacy Policy applies to customers and users of AT&T products and services, except customers and users of products or services provided by an affiliate with a different privacy policy.

+' + '2.
 What does this Policy cover?

     ' + '

     This Privacy Policy covers our practices regarding the information we collect about our customers and users (how we collect it and how we use it).
 Use of our products and services, as well as visits to our websites, are subject to this Privacy Policy.

-' + '2.
+' + '3.
 Do you have any Privacy Policies other than this one?

     ' + '

     Yes.
-Companies that do not operate under our brand, or certain co-branded services, may have separate privacy policies
+Some AT&T affiliates may have separate privacy policies that describe how they collect, use and share information they collect from their customers and users.
+When we share Personal Information with those affiliates we require them to protect it in a way consistent with this Privacy Policy.

     ' + '

+    Additionally, some of our applications may have terms and conditions that describe other privacy commitments or choices in addition to those in this Privacy Policy.

+    ' + '

     Some areas outside the United States require us to work a little differently.
-In that case, AT&T may adopt separate privacy policies as necessary to reflect the requirements of applicable local laws.
+In that case, we may adopt separate privacy policies as necessary to reflect the requirements of applicable local laws.
 Satellite TV subscribers in certain U.S. Territories also may have separate privacy policies.

     ' + '

     The Joint AT&T EchoStar Privacy Policy for AT&T|DISH Network Customer Account Information remains in effect for AT&T|DISH subscribers.

-' + '3.
+' + '4.
 What about my family members and other users of my AT&T account?
 Does this Policy apply to them?

     ' + '

     Yes.
 You're responsible for making sure all family members or other users under your account understand and agree to this Policy.
 Get everyone together and talk about it.
 Or, send it by e-mail to make sure they're on board.
 Hang it on the fridge.
 Up to you, just share it!

-' + '4.
+' + '5.
 When is information not covered by this Policy?

     ' + '

+    If you purchase or use the products or services of an AT&T affiliate that has a different privacy policy than this one, that privacy policy will apply.

+    ' + '

-    Any time you give information to companies other than AT&T. Some examples are:
+    Additionally, this Privacy Policy does not apply any time you give information to companies other than AT&T. Some examples are:

     ' + '
     ' + '